Siege of Lal Masjid: Casualties

-Officials in Islamabad considered the operation a success, citing that they were able to subdue all the fighters inside the mosque—a group that allegedly included foreign terrorists—without a heavy civilian toll.
+Officials in Islamabad considered the operation a success, citing that they were able to subdue all the fighters inside the mosque without a heavy civilian toll.
 "The number of casualties was much lower than it could have been," said Shaukat Aziz, Pakistan's prime minister.
 Of the 164 Special Services Group Army commandos that participated in the siege and later assault of the mosque, 10 died and 33 were wounded.

-The Inspector General of Police reported that from 3 July until 11 July 2007, 1,096 people628 men, 465 women, and 3 childrenleft or were rescued from the complex.
-The inspector also confirmed that 102 people were killed during the operation: 91 militants, 10 Special Service Group commandos, and 1 ranger.
+The Inspector General of Police reported that from 3 July until 11 July 2007, 1,096 people left from the complex.
+The inspector also confirmed that 102 people were killed during the operation: 91 militia members, 10 Special Service Group commandos, and 1 paramilitary ranger.
 This includes the sixteen dead on 10 July 2007.
 A total of 248 people were injured, including 204 civilians, 41 army soldiers, and 3 Rangers.
 Seventy-five bodies were recovered from the premises after the operation.
-Securing Lal Masjid brought an end to nine days of high tension in Islamabad, normally a tranquil city that had been immune to the violence experienced in the tribal areas of Pakistan.

-Army spokesman Arshad said that, during the operation, 85 people were rescued from the complex, of whom 56 were male.
-He also said 39 of those rescued were under the age of eighteen.
-"With militants in different rooms, firing from behind pillars, and then going into basements and clearing it, you can understand the difficulties," Arshad told journalists.

-Nineteen bodies were burned beyond recognition, but none of them appeared to be women or children, according to Pakistani officials.
+Nineteen bodies were burned beyond recognition according to Pakistani officials.
 An article in The Nation, cited a grave digger at the cemetery where the bodies were being buried, who claimed there was the possibility that there may have been more than one body in each coffin.
 The article also stated that the government was digging more graves than previously established.
-The Muttahida Majlis-e-Amal, a coalition of hard-line religious parties, claimed that between 400 and 1,000 students had been killed, along with women and children.
+The Muttahida Majlis-e-Amal, a coalition of religious parties, claimed that between 400 and 1,000 students had been killed, along with women and children.
 Spanish-language news channels Univision, Antena 3, and Telecinco claimed that the total number of deaths in the siege was greater than 286 and could be as high as 300.

-Pakistani investigators probing links between Lal Masjid and terrorists have discovered the enrolment registers listing the students who studied at the seminary.
-The investigators believe the information, found in the Jamia Hafsa complex, will help clarify the number of people killed or missing in the operation.
-Officials believe the list of registered students matches the number of students evacuated or captured from the mosque and Jamia Hafsa.